Faculty Research Day

 Question: What is Faculty Research Day?

-Answer: A new event (in its third year) to be held in the fall semester that will spotlight research/performance profiles and achievements of a broad spectrum of individual faculty members at Hofstra University.
+Answer: A great event held at the beginning of the fall semester to spotlight the research and performance achievements of a broad spectrum of individual faculty members at Hofstra.

-Fact: Hofstra’s very active and accomplished faculty perform advanced work – research in the broadest sense – across many different disciplines and their work gets recognized by presentation, publication, citation, professional acknowledgements and awards on regional, national and international levels.
+Fact: Hofstra’s very active and accomplished faculty perform advanced work – research in the broadest sense – across many different disciplines and their work gets recognized by presentation, publication, citation, professional acknowledgments and various awards.

 Challenge: Students and even fellow faculty are generally not aware of the range, variety and nature of all the research taking place at the University.
-It’s fascinating and useful for all of us to learn what we do, individually, behind the scenes, beyond the committee or casual contact, as professionals in our respective fields.
+It’s fascinating and useful for all of us to learn what we each do as professionals in our respective fields.

 Audience: Primarily students at all levels, especially first-year students, who are the least familiar with 1) the range of disciplines and possibilities at the university, and 2) with the nature and depth of research (in the broadest sense) by individual faculty members, and 3) with the methods of different fields that they might still choose to pursue as a major or a minor.
 More advanced students will be able to envisage future work in a field and discuss research with faculty they might not know otherwise.
 Faculty will meet each other in terms of professional activity and forge connections that might be productive professionally in terms of teaching or research, and certainly interesting in terms of what Hofstra offers.